 2. Boost Profits

 While you do have to pay for Shopify, they only charge a small monthly fee.
-Compare that to the huge and complex costs of Amazon fees.
+Compare the modest cost of selling on Shopify to the huge and complex costs of Amazon fees.
 You’ll be able to sell your products your way without any per-sale fees beyond payment processing, giving you bigger profits on every sale.

 3. Build a Site Quickly and Easily